On this page:

 handler : procedure?

-Wraps a handler such that any incoming DELETE, POST or PUT request that doesn’t contain a valid CSRF token is rejected by passing the request to current-csrf-error-handler.
+Wraps a handler such that any incoming DELETE, PATCH, POST or PUT request that doesn’t contain a valid CSRF token is rejected by passing the request to the value of current-csrf-error-handler.

 CSRF tokens are automatically generated and stored in each users’ sessions.
 If a user’s session already contains a CSRF token, then it is reused until the session expires.